-Chicken Manchurian
+Crispy Chicken Manchurian (Sweet & Sour)

-In Pakistan, there are few restaurants that serve authentic Chinese food.
-Here, people have a greater fondness for Desi Chinese.
-Its unique sweet and sour taste is its specialty.
-You can serve it with noodles, garlic, or plain basmati rice.
+You can serve it with garlic noodles or plain basmati rice.
 It is so simple that you can easily make it at home and enjoy it with your family.

-Key Ingredients to Make Chicken Manchurian
+Key Ingredients To Make Chicken Manchurian

 Boneless chicken: Choose skinless and boneless chicken pieces, such as chicken breast or thighs, cut into bite-sized cubes.

 Corn-flour: You’ll be needing corn-flour to coat your chicken so it gives a crispy texture.
+Also it will act as thickening agent for gravy.

 All-purpose flour: Adding all-purpose flour to give more crispiness to the chicken.
 Just simply skip this ingredient if it’s not available in your kitchen.